ScaCap/spring-auto-restdocs/README.md

 [![Build Status](https://travis-ci.org/ScaCap/spring-auto-restdocs.svg?branch=master)](https://travis-ci.org/ScaCap/spring-auto-restdocs)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/capital.scalable/spring-auto-restdocs-core/badge.svg)](https://maven-badges.herokuapp.com/maven-central/capital.scalable/spring-auto-restdocs-core/)

-The aim of this extension to [Spring REST Docs](https://projects.spring.io/spring-restdocs/) is to help you to write even less - both code and documentation.
+The aim of this [Spring REST Docs](https://projects.spring.io/spring-restdocs/) extension is to help you write even less - both code and documentation.
 You still get the same nice documentation as with Spring REST Docs itself.
 The main benefit is that writing less and moving the documentation closer to the code increases the maintainability of the documentation.